awsdocs/aws-xray-developer-guide/doc-source/xray-concepts.md

 + **The work done** – start and end times, subsegments
 + **Issues that occur** – [errors, faults and exceptions](#xray-concepts-errors), including automatic capture of exception stacks\.

-![\[Segment data for Scorekeep\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-PUTrules-segment-overview.png)
+![\[Segment data for scorekeep\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-PUTrules-segment-overview.png)

 The X\-Ray SDK gathers information from request and response headers, the code in your application, and metadata about the AWS resources on which it runs\.
 You choose the data to collect by modifying your application configuration or code to instrument incoming requests, downstream requests, and AWS SDK clients\.

 **Forwarded Requests**
 If a load balancer or other intermediary forwards a request to your application, X\-Ray takes the client IP from the `X-Forwarded-For` header in the request instead of from the source IP in the IP packet\.
 The client IP that is recorded for a forwarded request can be forged, so it should not be trusted\.

-You can use the X\-Ray SDK to record additional information such as [annotations and metadata\.](#xray-concepts-annotations) For details about the structure and information that is recorded in segments and subsegments, see [AWS X\-Ray Segment Documents](xray-api-segmentdocuments.md)\.
+You can use the X\-Ray SDK to record additional information such as [annotations and metadata\.](#xray-concepts-annotations) For details about the structure and information that is recorded in segments and subsegments, see [AWS X\-Ray segment documents](xray-api-segmentdocuments.md)\.
 Segment documents can be up to 64 kB in size\.

 ## Subsegments<a name="xray-concepts-subsegments"></a>